RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 74 (27/12/2021)
-- Commit "The Beginning of Batch Rendering"
-    - The Engine can now batch render colours and different geomemtry
-    - This majorly improves performance
-    - Most of the "Main_Game.cpp" file had to be commented out, so in the future i need to take of that
-    - For now, The engine is rendering 4 different quads on the screen (Scroll back to move the camera!!!)

 ### Day 75 (28/12/2021)
 - Commit "Batch Rendering Textures"
     - The Engine can now batch render textures together